aanassor1/Project-Allocator/README.md

 git clone https://github.com/aanassor1/Student-to-Project-Allocator.git
 ```

-Then, compile the C++ files and then run the exe.
+Then, use the makefile to compile the C++ files and then run the .exe  that is created.